neon-bindings/website/docs/example-projects.md

 sidebar_label: Who's Using Neon
 ---

-Neon is used to power a large community of applications and libraries—maybe some you use yourself!
+Neon is used to power a growing community of applications and libraries—maybe some you use yourself!

 ## Applications